Tips and Tricks for Servicing Siemens Medical Imaging Equipment

 4. Why You Should Hand Rotate Gantries on CT Systems

-Kevin demonstrates this tip on a Siemens Sensation, but it is relevant to any system with a rotating gantry.
+Sr. Director of Engineering Kevin Brinkman demonstrates this tip on a Siemens Sensation, but it is relevant to any system with a rotating gantry.
 He strongly recommends rotating the system by hand after completing service or maintenance work on the CT.

 Doing so can help you catch cables that might snag or loose nuts and washers that may have fallen inside the equipment.
 What can happen if you don’t double check things like that?
 Kevin will show you what a circuit board from our equipment looked like after a nut or washer got stuck inside.
 Hand rotating the gantry could save you some serious hassles.

 5. Transporting Detector Cooling Units

 Have you ever shipped a detector unit across the country and noticed the coolant level is lower after the unit reaches its destination?
 The only place that liquid would have gone is down onto the rest of the cabinet.
 Kevin Brinkman says that’s no good, but what can you do?

 We’ll show you an easy way to make sure there’s no leaking during transportation, including return shipping to Technical Prospects.